The datacratic PDCA

 - Plan: Use KPIs to focus on the signals that really matter.

 - Data: Realize that political statements about the facts don’t always reflect said facts.
-Data leads to better decisions because it makes you look at the whole, and you can make quicker decisions based on recent available data.
+Data leads to better decision making because it makes you look at the whole, and you can make quicker decisions based on recent available data.

 - Do: If you set a target based on a superficial analysis or an opinion, you’ll get a superficial result.